Young Communist League (Great Britain): The 1940s and 1970s

 A recruitment drive started in 1966 around the slogan "The Trend - Communism" associated the group with wider cultural trends in society; "The Trend" campaign emphasised the power of music in social change (Irish folk singer Luke Kelly was also a member in the 60s).
 Throughout this period, YCL membership grew to over 6,000 members and a generation of young members, led by Barney Davis (national secretary), George Bridges (London secretary) and others challenged the political approach of the parent party.
 The League continued engaging in new musical cultures through the late 1970s, as young communists participated in a Camden squat along with the punk band Scritti Politti.

-The YCL took a lead in condemning what it defined as the Soviet invasion of Czechoslovakia (the Party called it an "intervention" at the time), but the position was only adopted by a 60:40 vote.
-Some members who favoured a pro-Soviet line, including John Chamberlain (Jack Conrad), left the YCL to join the New Communist Party of Britain in 1977.
+The YCL took a lead in condemning Soviet invasion of Czechoslovakia (calling it such, the Party called it an "intervention" at the time), but the position was only adopted by a 60:40 vote.
+Some members who favoured a Soviet line, including John Chamberlain (Jack Conrad), left the YCL to join the New Communist Party of Britain in 1977.
 Chamberlain was to become head of the NCP's youth section; however, shortly after this, he attempted to rejoin the CPGB.